 The wristwatch has undoubtedly become a statement item for the modern man, but, believe it or not, it was women who first made the statement.
 Dating all the way back to the 16th century, wristwatches were seen as a feminine pursuit.
 While men proudly sported pocket watches, it was women who were the first to wear watches on their wrists, primarily in the form of jewellery.
 Although certainly admirable for their elegant and artistic exterior, their function was not of much consequence.

 In the 19th century, many manufacturers such as Vacheron Constantin and IWC were producing lavishly decorated bracelet watches for women, adorned with jewels set in elaborate case designs.
-A slightly later example would be a 1950s platinum Rolex bracelet watch that we offered in New York in 2014, set with approximately 135 marquise, circular and baguette-cut diamonds, but with a concealed and barely-there dial.
+A slightly later example would be a 1950s platinum Rolex bracelet, set with approximately 135 marquise, circular and baguette-cut diamonds, but with a concealed and barely-there dial.

 Recently, fine jewellery has met fine watchmaking in a collaboration welcomed by many manufacturers.
 More watches embraced by women now possess both aesthetic qualities as well as inner magic, offering beauty and brains, and the result is so much more enjoyable.

 Some iconic ladies’ watches that merge form and function are the Cartier Crash, the Patek Philippe Twenty-4 and the Rolex Datejust, but technically speaking even these models go only as far as time-only, or feature a simple date wheel.
 Introduced in the mid- to late-20th century, they are still in high demand as attractive and useful timepieces, not to mention for their importance in horology and the histories of the brands.